IvayloAsenov/Online-Marketplace-Shopify/README.md

   - Add a product to the online marketplace
   - Fetch all or a specific product
   - Purchase products

-### Tech

-SOM uses a number of open source projects to work properly:

-* [node.js] - evented I/O for the backend
-* [Express] - fast node.js network app framework [@tjholowaychuk]
-* [Mongoose] - elegant mongodb object modeling for node.js

-Shopify Online Marketplace is also an open source with a [public repository][dill] on GitHub.

 ### End-points